Watts-College/cpp-527-fall-2021/practice/week-00.md

 [1] TRUE
 ```

-Considering these rules above, what will the following statement return?
+Considering these rules above, what might you guess about what the following statement will return?

 ```r
 "Aaron" > "abram"
 ```

-And what does this tell us about how alphabetization occurs using logical operators?
+Try it out in R to see if you guessed correctly.
+What does this tell us about how alphabetization occurs using logical operators?

 -----